Orbiter-Finance/papers/new_era/new_era.md

 # Recap Cross-Chain Bridge

 Most people know Orbiter Finance for its cross-chain services, mainly through our flagship product, Orbiter Bridge.
 Cross-chain demand has always been a fundamental need in the blockchain sector, enabling users to transfer assets seamlessly between various blockchains, such as transferring assets from Bitcoin to Ethereum.
 Before 2021, achieving cross-chain transfers was very challenging, where centralized exchange (CEX) handled most of the work.
 While in this period, with many attempts to explore on-chain cross-chain technologies, Orbiter Finance first proposed the “Trust in Advance” concept to address the cross-chain challenge, a concept that has since proven crucial in the evolving market.
 We also proposed an arbitrary mechanism to maintain the security of the cross-chain service and prevent fraud and malicious activities.
 This innovation greatly improves cross-chain efficiency and security.
 For example, Optimism (OP) rollups must follow a 7-day challenge of fraud proving process for any cross-chain transaction.
 However, Orbiter Bridge shortens this transferring time to seconds.
 This performance improvement contributes to the prosperity of the multi-chain economy.
-Over the last four years, the demand for cross-chain solutions has continued to grow, particularly after the release of EIP-4844, which dramatically decreased the transaction fees on Ethereum Layer 2 blockchains.
+Over the last four years, the demand for cross-chain solutions has continued to grow, particularly after the release of EIP-4844 [@eip4844], which dramatically decreased the transaction fees on Ethereum Layer 2 blockchains.
 A significant amount of funds is shifting from Layer 1 (L1) to Layer 2 (L2).
 Cross-Chain Bridge has never been more important.
 However, as active contributors to the crypto community, we are now considering the next step of Orbiter Finance.

 ![Orbiter Bridge Activity](diagrams/orbiter-acrivicities.png){width=90% height=90%}

 To understand the future direction, we first revisit the release day of EIP-4844, a pivotal moment for the blockchain community and an essential milestone for Ethereum.
 Ethereum wants to achieve data sharding as its long-term goal, which would significantly improve the system’s scalability and performance, with EIP-4844 as a temporary solution even though this upgrade has released substantially the potential of Layer 2s for both OP roll and Zero-knowledge (ZK) rollups.
 The key idea is to implement the transaction format that would be used in sharding but not actually sharding those transactions.
-A direct consequence is that more funds are moving from L1 to L2, forming a Layer 2-centric ecosystem.
+A direct consequence is that more funds are moving from L1 to L2, forming a Layer 2-centric ecosystem [@l2culture].

 In this new Layer 2-centric ecosystem, we captured 3 new demands: